Where to Stay in Somerset: The Complete Guide

 Aspall House

-Taunton may not have Bath’s good bones or Bruton’s gallery sheen, but it is one of Somerset’s most useful bases – and usefulness becomes rather glamorous when half the group wants hills, someone needs a train station, and someone else has already started looking up lunch.
+Taunton may not have Bath’s good bones or Bruton’s gallery sheen, but it is one of Somerset’s most useful bases – and usefulness becomes rather glamorous when half the group wants hills, someone needs a train station, and someone else has already started looking for lunch reservations.

 Where to stay: Aspall House, Somerset – well placed for Taunton, Wellington, the Blackdown Hills and longer days out towards West Somerset.